 Who’s most at risk?
 What about young children?

-That analysis of about 44,000 cases of COVID-19 from China shows that the elderly are most vulnerable.
-Older people, especially those with heart disease and other conditions, are more likely to die.
-Middle-aged and elderly adults are most likely to develop symptoms, while children and teenagers seem to rarely show symptoms or become seriously ill when they do catch the virus (SN: 2/14/20).
+Preliminary data from the U.S. Centers for Disease Control and Prevention show that younger adults appear vulnerable to severe disease, too (SN: 3/19/20).
+Children and teenagers seem to rarely show symptoms or become seriously ill when they do catch the virus (SN: 2/14/20).
 Even though their symptoms are mild, infected children may still spread the virus.

 Another study, published March 16 in Pediatrics, describes the disease in 2,143 children under 18 years old in China, about half of whom were from Hubei Province, the epicenter of the pandemic.
 Compared with adults, these children generally had milder cases.
 It’s unknown why most kids aren’t getting as sick as adults.